FreeLANMan/RealMoon/README.md

 - Minetest creators
 - Alexander R. Pruss for the mapgen
 - HoerMirAuf for fix idea for the Moon mapgen
-- and all used mod collaborators
+- and all used mods collaborators